sqbqamar/fiberseg/README.md

 We did not set the conversion ratio of each pixel because the pixel size varies across different microscopy images.
 In our case, we found that 1 pixel = 0.65 mm, but we use this ratio for calculations in the original manuscript.

+## Train Model with dataset
+Just open the Train_custom_data.ipynb file on Google Colab or the local system and follow the instructions as written in the file.
+[Open Training file in Google Colab] (https://colab.research.google.com/github/sqbqamar/fiberseg/blob/main/Train_custom_data.ipynb)

+Specially, set `overlap_mask=False` to get the individual mask for each instance, even when instances overlap with each other.

 I uploaded separate `conversion.py` file to change the values in the Excel file according to your microscopic standard.
 Just update the conversion value on Line 13 in the code.
 However, this function is included in the `prediction.py`.